SpencerCDixon/SpenceBoy/Docs/dev-log.md

 ### Any questions for Andreas?

 * General commit strategy?
-He seems to have things namespaced on subsytem but maybe that's just because he has such a large project
+He seems to have things namespaced on subsystem but maybe that's just because he has such a large project

 ---